tier4/tilde_lite/src/tilde_timing_monitor/design_timing_violation_detection.md

 ## Limitation

 - The relative deadline `d_i` of `Path_i` has static value. `d_i` does not change at runtime with change in for example the velocity of ego-vehicle.
 This limitation comes from the assumption that `d_i` shall be the minimum value that can be safe in a given ODD.
-- Not interupt callback or node execution
+- Not interrupt callback or node execution
-- Not control over error handling outside of autoware (e.g. anomal detection using heart-beats on the hardware side)
+- Not control over error handling outside of autoware (e.g. normal detection using heart-beats on the hardware side)

 ## Design